BenMannMann/ArchLinuxBTW/README.md

 3. `tar -xf GE-Proton*.tar.gz -C ~/.steam/steam/compatibilitytools.d/`
 4. Restart Steam
 5. Enable in Steam

+### Dolphin Fixes
+Setup applications.menu config file and run the following command:<br>
+`kbuildsycoca6` -> Rebuilds the KService desktop file system configuration cache.<br>
+Or install `archlinux-xdg-menu` and run `XDG_MENU_PREFIX=arch- kbuildsycoca6` Can't remember which of these fixed, think both fixed a different issue

+Also helps to sort out default applications for things e.g. mpv for videos and imv for images

 ## Commands
 - `pacman -S <package>` -> Install a Package